3 examples why time - not timing - is your best friend when investing

 “The point is that of course we would all like to avoid the worst days in the markets, but missing the best days is also very risky, and manoeuvring in and out of the market at the right time seems almost impossible.
 So the most salient approach seems to be staying invested as long as you have a long time horizon,” says Garnry.

-Missing the best days is, of course, a funny construct because big swings in stocks come around the same time period.
-Missing the best days probably means that you miss the worst days as well.
+Missing the best days is, of course, a weird construct because most rallies, or rebounds, are sharpest when markets have sold off badly.
+So if you are missing the best days probably means that are you missing the worst days as well.

-Another way to understand why time is more important than timing is by looking at your return since a starting year, comparing investing at the high (worst entry) or bottom (best entry) of that year.
-The table below shows annualised returns in US equities from a given starting year until today based on the best and worst entry.
+Another way to understand why time invested is more important than timing investment is by looking at your return since a given year in the past, comparing investing at the high (worst entry) or bottom (best entry) of that year.
+The table below shows annualised returns in US equities from a given starting year until today (mid-2024) based on the best and worst entry.

 YearBest entryWorst entry